Engaging and empowering senior managers to provide space for strategic action.

 This case study has been used in “The Field Guide to the 6Ds: How to Use the Six Disciplines to Transform Learning into Business Results” published by Wiley.

 Steve Connolly was Cape plc’s UK Onshore Regional Director.
 His solutions focused approach and highly experienced senior management team have delivered significant business growth in recent years.
 However, success and growth bring new challenges and Steve was conscious that more and more of his time was being demanded for problem-solving in the business alongside his management team.
 When this reached 80% of his personal available resource he took swift action and discussed the matter with his HR Director, Alex Spence, and consequently with the team at Primeast.
 It was decided that the solution was to run CAPEability, a series of talent-focused leadership workshops where senior managers would be encouraged to free up a further 30% of Steve’s time to allow him to spend half his time on strategic thinking and key commercial activity.

 Two months after the first intervention, coaching was offered to participants to support the delivery of their commitments.
-The team met again with Primeast in October 2010 at the High Trenhouse Centre for Management Creativity in the Yorkshire Dales.
+Six months after the initial programme the team met with Primeast at the High Trenhouse Centre for Management Creativity in the Yorkshire Dales.
 At this follow-up intervention, the senior managers celebrated the delivery of their commitments which added staggering bottom line value to the business, contributing to exceptional profits for the onshore business in the most severe market conditions.
 The return on investment (ROI) for the programme was well in excess of ten-fold.
 The managers had tackled a range of problems, ranging from structural changes, more engagement with middle managers, health and safety management, outage management, succession planning, closer attention to work in progress and debt management.